For many years, principal physio Paul Hattam, has been using injections alongside physiotherapy for the treatment of arthritis.

 1) Steroid injections

 Steroid injections have been widely used in the treatment of inflammatory conditions affecting the joints including osteo and rheumatoid arthritis.
 The inflammatory process of arthritis causes pain, swelling and loss of function and is dampened down by the powerful anti-inflammatory effect of the steroids.
-There is good evidence that shows its benefit in the short term (somewhere between 3 weeks and 3 months) but this sometimes does not provide a satisfactory treatment option as repeated injections of steroid, can be harmful to the joint.
-Some people do report longer term benefit but this is by no means a given.
+There is good evidence that shows benefit in the shorter term (often between 3-12 weeks) providing a reduction in pain that allows recovery of movement and strength and a return of function and some people do report longer term benefit but this is by no means a given.
 It is known that repeated injections of steroid can be harmful to the joint.

 2) Hyaluronic acid injections

 Hyaluronic acid is a natural constituent found within the joint structure and helps to provide viscosity and elasticity to the joint fluid – important features of a healthy joint.
 Arthritis adversely affects the normal conditions within the joint and injecting HA helps to restore this, thereby reducing the symptoms associated with the condition.
 There is increasing evidence to show that its effect can be longer lasting than steroid and that side effects are minimal making this an attractive choice for both clinicians and patient.
 We use a product called Ostenil here at The Physios, check out their guide to Hyaluronic acid.